emmy-codes/coscalendar/README.md

-# GeekHaven - Personal Blog
+# Cosplay Convention & Planning App
 This is my 5th and final project at Code Institute, implementing all skills learned so far and focusing on an output using React on the frontend and Django REST API on the backend.

 I am planning a convention locating and cosplay planning page for cosplayers, who can search for conventions or add ones that they know of.
 They can then attach a cosplay plan to that convention and on their profile page will create a checklist of things they need to complete on their cosplay before the deadline.
 Optional checkins week by week allows users to upload their progress.